Sofia-Ortega/ElectronAndReact/README.md

     Clones git repository to your computer
     Note: run this command in directory you want to project to show up in

+- **cd ElectronAndReact**
+    cd into whatever the repository is called - I believe it will be called ElectronAndReact

 - **yarn install**